Specialist Decorative Finishes Edinburgh

 Gilding

 Gilding is the application of fine metal leaf — gold, silver, copper or dutch metal — to architectural features, furniture, mirrors, mouldings and decorative objects.
-The result is a genuine reflective brilliance that paint effects cannot replicate.

-We work with both oil gilding and water gilding techniques, selecting the appropriate method to suit the substrate, setting and intended finish.
 Oil gilding is well suited to architectural work and exterior applications; water gilding, the more refined of the two, is reserved for high-quality interior work where burnishing to a deep, warm lustre is required.

 Gilding is delivered as part of comprehensive interior schemes or as a standalone commission for specific features within a space.